MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 #### Right-click context menu

-When you are editing your code in the XAML code editor, there are several features that you can access by using the right-click context menu.
+When you're editing your code in the XAML code editor, there are several features that you can access by using the right-click context menu.
 Most of these features are available universally in the Visual Studio IDE, while some are specific to using a code editor along with a Design window.

 ![The XAML code editor's right-click context menu in Visual Studio](media/xaml-code-editor-right-click-menu.png "Screenshot of the XAML code editor's right-click context menu in Visual Studio 2019")